pog7776/Unity_FPS_Practice/README.md

 - Melee
 - ...

-#Known Bugs
+## Known Bugs
-- Weapon reload animations break if you switch weapon during the animaion
+- Weapon ~~reload~~ animations break if you switch weapon during the animaion
+- Can reload while sprinting and sprint while reloading